 - b.
 Using the keyboard shortcut "Alt+F4" for Exit - c.
-Selecting "X" in the top right-hand corner of the screen; this can be found below in the red box a.
-Classic Mode: provides a split screen of all inputs with a results report located either to the right of the inputs or below the inputs; the inputs are sectioned off into PRIMARY INPUT DATA, DETAILED INPUT DATA, and MULTIMODAL INPUT DATA b.
+Selecting "X" in the top right-hand corner of the screen; this can be found below in the red b.
 Visual Mode: provides a split screen of a map of the intersection(s) and segment(s) with a results report located either to the right of the map or below the map; the inputs can be accessed by either double clicking the intersection nodes or segment lines within the map or by right clicking them and selecting Edit from the menu.
 Note: Please see the Visual Mode section for more details.